DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 48 - 09.04.2025.md

 - Parcel was dropped off by a delivery man named Digiorno
 - They decide to go down and see a dead body.
 - Fat, ugly cat named Bartholomew.
 Linneaus's oldest friend.
+- Horus's sword has most of the pieces except for the tip.